C-D, Garber open regional play

 The Covington-Douglas/Dewar loser will play the Yale-Summit Christian loser at 3 p.m.
 Monday.
 The Garber-Davenport loser will play the Frontier-Afton loser at 8 p.m.
 Monday.

-Garber's girls (18-2), ranked No. 6 and riding a 10-game winning streak, will play Davenport (8-8) at 6 p.m.
+Garber’s girls (18-2), ranked No. 6 and riding a 10-game winning streak, will play Davenport (8-8) at 6 p.m.
 Yale.
-The Lady Wolverines haven't played since Feb.
-5 because of weather and Covid restrictions.
-Garber got a bye into the regional after both Yale and Barnsdall had to withdraw because of Covid issues.
+The Lady Wolverines haven’t played since Feb.
+5 because of weather and COVID-19 restrictions.
+Garber got a bye into the regional after both Yale and Barnsdall had to withdraw because of COVID-19 issues.

 Davenport, coached by former Seiling and Pond Creek-Hunter coach Rick Wilson, beat Summit Christian, 39-29 in its district final.